ltearno/hexa.tools/angular2-gwt/docs/index.markdown

 <script src="angular2gwt/angular2gwt.nocache.js"></script>
 {% endhighlight %}

-This script bootstraps GWT's core and call your application entry point which is the `onModuleLoad` method of the `Application` class (which in turn bootstraps Angular with your Java classes).
+This script bootstraps GWT's core and call your application entry point which is the `onModuleLoad` method of the `Application` class (which in turn bootstraps Angular with your Java component classes).

-The last thing remarkable in this file is this line :
+The last remarkable thing in this file is this line :

 {% highlight html %}
 <my-app class="container">Application is loading...</my-app>